The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Introduction

 Based on the established $L_p$-error rate for plain RQMC integration, our second contribution derives the \(L_p\)-error rate for RQMC-SNIS under suitable moment conditions.
 The resulting rate is of order \(\mathcal{O}(N^{-\beta + \epsilon})\), where \(\beta \in (0,1]\) depends on the growth rate of $\omega f$.
-For the function $\omega f$ belonging to a broad class of “QMC-friendly”, $\beta$ approaches $1$, yielding a nearly \(\mathcal{O}(N^{-1})\) convergence rate.
+When $\omega f$ belongs to a broad class of “QMC-friendly” functions, $\beta$ approaches $1$, yielding a nearly \(\mathcal{O}(N^{-1})\) convergence rate.
 To the best of our knowledge, this is the first systematic $L_p$-error analysis of RQMC-SNIS for unbounded test functions on unbounded domains.
-Setting $p=1$ yields the bias rate, while $p=2$ corresponds to the RMSE rate.
+Setting $p=1$ yields a mean absolute error rate, while $p=2$ corresponds to the RMSE rate.
 This contribution bridges a key theoretical gap in the analysis of RQMC-SNIS and substantially broadens its applicability to practical Bayesian computation.

 The paper is organized as follows.
 Section \ref{sec:back} provides a brief introduction to QMC and RQMC.
-Section~\ref{sec:QMC} derives the $L_p$-error rate for RQMC.
-Section~\ref{sec:QMCSNIS} extends the analysis to RQMC-SNIS.
+Section~\ref{sec:QMC} derives the $L_p$-error rates for the RQMC and RQMC-SNIS estimators under the component-wise inverse-CDF setting.
+Section \ref{subsec:apply} extends the applicability of the results in Section~\ref{sec:QMC} to admissible composed transport maps.
 Section~\ref{sec:experiments} reports numerical experiments that validate the theoretical findings.
 Conclusions are drawn in Section \ref{sec:conclusions}.
-Some applications of the $L_p$-error rate can be found in Appendix \ref{appen:Lp}.
+Appendix~\ref{subsec:lemma} includes some auxiliary lemmas and technical proofs.
+Some applications of the $L_p$-error rate can be found in the Appendix \ref{appen:Lp}.